Lucille Ball: 1980s

 During the 1980s, Ball attempted to resurrect her television career.
 In 1982, she hosted a two-part Three's Company retrospective, showing clips from the show's first five seasons, summarizing memorable plotlines, and commenting on her love of the show.

-After Desi Arnaz and Ball died in 1986 and 1989, respectively, Morton didn't know what to do with The Lucy Show.
-In 1983, both Lucille Ball and Gary Morton had partnered to set up a film and television production house at 20th Century Fox that encompassed all film and television productions as well as plans to produce plays.
+In 1983, Lucille Ball and Gary Morton partnered to set up a film and television production house at 20th Century Fox that encompassed film and television productions as well as plans to produce plays.

-A 1985 dramatic made-for-TV film about an elderly homeless woman, Stone Pillow, received mixed reviews, but had strong viewership.
-Her 1986 sitcom comeback Life with Lucy, costarring her longtime foil Gale Gordon and co-produced by Ball, Gary Morton, and prolific producer Aaron Spelling, was cancelled less than two months into its run by ABC.
+Ball starred in a 1985 dramatic made-for-TV film about an elderly homeless woman, Stone Pillow, which received mixed reviews, but had strong viewership.
+Her 1986 sitcom comeback Life with Lucy, costarring her longtime foil Gale Gordon and co-produced by Ball, Gary Morton, and prolific producer Aaron Spelling, was canceled less than two months into its run by ABC.
 In February 1988, Ball was named the Hasty Pudding Woman of the Year.

 In May 1988, Ball was hospitalized after suffering a mild heart attack.
-Her last public appearance, just one month before her death, was at the 1989 Academy Awards telecast, in which fellow presenter Bob Hope and she were given a standing ovation.
+Her last public appearance, just one month before her death, was at the 1989 Academy Awards telecast, in which she and fellow presenter Bob Hope received a standing ovation.